AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab1.md

 # 1. Azure IoT Academy Month Two, Day Two, Lab One
-## Click Below Link to Watch Hands On Lab Video for Day Two
+## Click Below Link to Watch Lab One Video
 ## 1.1.
 [Day Two: Hands on Lab One Video](https://youtu.be/I5_daPXxhYs)

 This hands on lab seeks to introduce the student to the following Azure Services and Technologies: